vasilismar7/ML-projects-exercises/ML_course_exer/README.md

-## Machine Learning course programming exercise
+## NKUA - Dept of Informatics & Telecommunications - Machine Learning course - programming exercise

 1) Implement the Perceptron algorithm.
 Use it on the iris dataset to determine whether some class is linearly separable from the rest.
 (Perceptron_iris.ipynb)